jooby-project/jooby/md/capsule.md

 * It builds a ```[app-name]-capsule-fat.jar``` file inside the ```target``` directory

 It generates a ```fat capsule``` by default inside the ```target``` directory.

+If you are a [Gradle](https://gradle.org/) user, checkout the [capsule gradle](https://github.com/puniverse/capsule-demo/blob/master/build.gradle) example.

 ## profile activation